 I hope these posts have been as good for you as they’ve been for me, helping me figure my world out and be unashamedly honest about it all.
 They’ve been a great reminder of the things we can do for the world around us, not just focus on what we can get from it.

 So until the next Movember, keep doing great things!
-This world’s not an easy one to live in, but if we all keep playing our parts in injecting it with positivity, who knows where it’ll take us?
+This world’s not easy to live in, but if we all keep playing our parts in injecting it with positivity, who knows where it’ll take us?

 See you next Movember, everyone,

 Disclaimer: Yes, I’m receiving compensation for the series of posts I’m writing for Movember, but I’m taking the task seriously, doing what I can to build awareness around issues that men too often try to sweep under the rug.